amgowri/Java/Java/src/javaclass/Object.md

 ## 1. Object is an instance of class

-## 2. Object is created by using class
+## 2. Object is created by using new keyword followed by classname ( EmployeeClass )

 ```java